Overview

 Observations & Objective:

 We were able to achieve a full sheet with minimal strinkage.
-Goal now is to figure out how to make the sheet thicker and more rigid so it can actually hold a cast of a box instead of just using the sheets to decorate the box.
+Goal now is to test how to make the sheet thicker and more rigid so it could hold a box mold instead of just decorating a structure.

 After about a week of drying